Forgot Password

 • Easiest of the Three High Pass Treks: Renjo La is the lowest altitude pass at 5,435m in the Everest region.
 It’s the ideal high-altitude experience if you want adventure with a slightly easier challenge.

-• More Himalayan Panoramas than Other Everest Treks: You’ll witness four of World’s highest mountains (Everest, Lhotse, Makalu, and Cho Oyu) and hundreds of other snow-covered peaks rising above you.
+• More Himalayan Panoramas than Other Everest Treks: You’ll witness four of the world’s highest mountains (Everest, Lhotse, Makalu, and Cho Oyu) and hundreds of other snow-covered peaks rising above you.

 • A Secret Gem (Less Crowds, More Tranquility): Avoid the crowded Everest Base Camp path and experience some tranquility on this less popular route.